algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functionnal Specifications.md

 The binding must be easy to use and to understand for the user.

+The binding must be directly usable by the user without any additional work.

 ### Maintainability

-The binding must be easy to maintain and to update for the developer.
+The binding must be easy to maintain and update for the developer.

+We need to provide all the documentation required to facilitate the maintenance and the update of the binding.

 ## Risks and assumptions